Best Apps for Learning Mandarin Chinese

 Price: Free

-It’s essentially a portable grammar guide, and every grammar point on this app is explained in the simplest terms.
-This ensures that you can readily apply each structure to your daily speaking and writing practice.
+It’s essentially a portable grammar guide, and every grammar point is explained in the simplest terms, ensuring that you can readily apply each structure to your daily speaking and writing practice.

-Chinese Grammar is completely free to use, with no ads or need to sign up for an account.
-Still, it’s only available on Android devices, and the lessons are only in Simplified Mandarin and only go up to HSK 5.
+Although Chinese Grammar is free (with no ads or account creation), it’s only available on Android devices, with lessons available only in Simplified Mandarin up to HSK 5.

 Website | iOS | Android

-Price: Free, option to upgrade for unlimited VIP access
+Price: Free, option to upgrade for unlimited Pro access

-Although there are other apps out there that offer HSK word lists, HSK Online is by far the most thorough in terms of exam prep for all six levels, using previous exams and mock tests.
+Although there are other apps that offer HSK word lists, HSK Online is by far the most thorough in terms of exam prep for all levels, using previous exams and mock tests.

-Other than HSK vocabulary, this app supplies over 300,000 exercises and practice questions that build on your listening, reading and writing skills.
+Other than vocabulary, this app supplies over 300,000 exercises and practice questions that build on your Mandarin listening, reading and writing skills.

-The app is built on AI tech and other algorithms to review your progress and daily mistakes, customizing your study sessions to help you improve in your areas of weakness.
 For feedback, you’ll be given detailed explanations of errors.
+In fact, SuperTest is built on AI tech and other algorithms that review your progress and mistakes, customizing your study sessions to help you improve in your areas of weakness.

 Apps for Studying Chinese with Games